mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 The same applies to shikantaza.
 Shikantaza is just shikantaza.
 When you merge yourself in zazen itself, very naturally, all [dualisms](glossary#dualism) drop off.
 All verbal explanations drop off.
 Nothing to say.
 “Sound of raindrops” or “real raindrops” or “not real raindrops” – nothing to say.
 So, all you have to do is just be one with shikantaza itself.
 At that time, very naturally, your body and mind are really basking in shikantaza, and shikantaza is basking in your body and mind.
 They don't bother each other.
 Just be there, constantly.

 But if you for a moment come out of this shikantaza, you can look at yourself and also many things around you – and then immediately, the mind starts to attach, making noise.

 That's why this morning I told you: *cease fire*.
-Completely cease fire.
-(Transcriber’s Note: This talk was given during a seven-day sesshin or meditation retreat.
-Katagiri Roshi may have offered this guidance during a zazen period or at another time.)

-*Cease fire* doesn't mean throw away.
+Completely cease fire. *Cease fire* doesn't mean throw away.
 There is nothing to do.
 It's not necessary to do anything particular; only to stop firing, stop shooting.
 Nothing to do; all you have to do is, here is shikantaza.
 Shikantaza – well, arranging the circumstances, and regulating the body and breath, and also regulating mind, based on no design of becoming [Buddha](glossary#buddha), or whatever it is.
 Just sit down there.
 And then finally, you can stop shooting.
 If you do it, you can stop shooting, very naturally.
 Stop shooting immediately, okay?

 On the other hand, stop shooting “catches” many things.
 Even a small sound, even the tiny sound of a needle falling onto the floor, you can catch it.
 So that is completely ceasing fire.
 [When your] surroundings are perfectly calm; at that time, you can *catch* it – everything.
 All you have to do is, you shouldn’t fire.
 After thinking “sound of raindrops,” all you have to do is, just be one with the raindrops.